-For starters, renting a traditional office space in Japan is typically quite expensive.
+If we take another angle, renting a traditional office space in Japan is also typically quite expensive.
 Unless you are a big company like Facebook or Google, getting an office space within a budget can be difficult.
 On top of that, employees usually work near or right next to their boss, meaning the office layout is usually more open.
-There are no walls separating you from your coworkers like cubicles, so privacy is limited.
+There are no walls separating you from your co-workers like cubicles, so privacy is limited.
 Your boss can look over your shoulder any time to see if you’re slacking off.
 This can cause a lot of pressure for employees to work harder without taking proper breaks.

 Everyone knows WeWork is one of the top leading companies in providing ambient working spaces in many countries, however, they are not the only ones.
 Here are some of our recommendations if you are looking for an open co-working space to work at in Japan:

 Owned by IWG plc, Regus is one of the leading workspace providers.
 They have over 3,000 locations in 120 countries, making it very convenient for any business person to find a quiet place to work.
 It is one of the larger companies that has established itself in the Japanese market.
 They have an English friendly website and have attracted many foreign companies/workers.
 This is one of the more well known popular options for businesses because Regus has been around for many years and has built a solid reputation for their co-working spaces.